 Occupation: State Farm Insurance Agent, since 2007

-State Representative Kevin Mahan was born and raised in Blackford County, where he started working after high school at his uncle’s family-owned business, Rex A. Shadle and Associates Auctioneers and Realtors.
+State Representative Kevin Mahan was born and raised in Blackford County, where he started working after high school at his uncle’s family-owned real estate and auctioneering business.
 There he received his Auctioneer and Real Estate Sales license and Real Estate Broker’s license.

 During his service, he was called upon by Gov. Mitch Daniels to build a new police and regulatory agency for the Indiana Gaming Commission when Senate Enrolled Act 626 was passed in 2005.
 He built the agency from the ground up—from writing job descriptions to designing Indiana’s first Gaming Agent Academy.
 He also instituted a D.A.R.E. program and TRIAD, a networking organization between law enforcement and senior citizens to improve the quality of life in the community.

 Rep. Mahan is married to his high school sweetheart, Tonia, and they have three children: Andrew, Chase and Keaton.